 Sales tax basics

 If you're online seller trying to decide if you need to collect sales tax, first determine if your home state has a sales tax at all.
 Most states do impose sales taxes, but several—like Alaska and Oregon—do not.

 Some cities and towns charge an additional sales tax.
-For example, in California, the statewide sales tax rate was 7.25% in 2017, and local districts can impose their own additional sales taxes.
-A seller must know the local tax rates and collect them from his or her customers.
+For example, in California, the statewide sales tax rate was 7.25% in 2022, and local districts can impose their own additional sales taxes.
+A seller needs to know the local tax rates and collect the tax from their customers.
 Many states that collect sales tax also exempt certain items—like food products—from taxation.

 When you are obligated to collect sales tax online

 The basic rule for collecting sales tax from online sales is:

 - If your business has a physical presence, or “nexus”, in a state, you are typically required to collect applicable sales taxes from online customers in that state.

 - If you do not have a physical presence, you generally do not have to collect sales tax for online sales.
 However, in June of 2018, the U.S. Supreme Court issued a ruling that will likely change this exemption to collecting sales tax.
 States are expected to begin collecting sales taxes regardless of having a physical presence in the state.

 A physical presence means that you have some business facility in that state.
 It could be any type of business operation, such as: